-Although Nara is the capital of Japan’s Nara Prefecture, it’s pretty small making it really easy to explore in just one day.
+Although Nara is the capital of Japan’s Nara Prefecture, it’s pretty small, making it easy to explore in just one day.
 Unlike its bustling neighbors, Kyoto and Osaka, Nara is whimsical, quaint, compact and a great place to spend some time in nature.

 Since Nara is so small, you’ll be surprised to learn how easy it is to get around the city, too.
-All the top spots are extremely easy to reach by foot, so you really don’t need to worry about taxis and buses.
+All the top spots are effortless to reach by foot, so you don’t need to worry about taxis and buses.

 In a rush?
 Pin this Nara One Day Itinerary for later.

 Nara Deer Park

 Many of the top attractions in Nara actually lie close to Nara Deer Park.
 This is why I’d suggest you start your Nara one day itinerary right here.